Psychology Says There's 7 Factors That End Someone's Attraction To You, No Matter How Pretty You Are

 RELATED: What Happens To Your Brain On A Chemical Level When You Fall In Love?

-Make time for sex by setting the mood for intimacy before TV or work dulls your passion.
-A light meal along with your favorite music can set the stage for great sex.
+Make time for intercourse by setting the mood for intimacy before TV or work dulls your passion.
+A light meal, along with your favorite music, can set the stage for great physical intimacy.

 How can you get the chemistry back in a relationship?
-Be open to new experiences and explore new ways of connecting with each other.
+Be open to new experiences and explore new ways of connecting.